totalspectrum/spin2cpp/doc/general.md

 ### Inline functions in bytecode

 At the present time neither of the bytecode compilers (P1 ROM or P2 nucode) supports inlining of functions.

+## Fast Cache (Fcache)

+Fcache is a special feature of the compiler whereby small loops are copied from HUB memory into local (COG) memory before execution.
+This speeds up repated loops quite a bit.
+Fcache is available only if optimization is enabled.

+Some inline assembly blocks may also be marked to be copied to fcache before execution; see the section on inline assembly for a description of this.

+### What loops will be placed in fcache

+Loops will be placed in fcache only if (a) they will fit, and (b) they contain no branches to outside the loop (including subroutine calls).
+The size of the fcache may be set by the `--fcache` flag, but is generally 1024 bytes on P2 and 128 bytes on P1.

 ## Interrupt Service Routines